 Website Design & Usability

 In addition to displaying the most popular and relevant content, you can also make improvements to the website design and usability itself to make it more engaging for visitors.
-This might involve activities such as improving the quality of the graphics, using good color contrast and modifying font size and spacing so the text is easily readable, and improving the calls to action on the page.
+This might involve activities such as improving the quality of the graphics, using good color contrast and modifying the font size and spacing so text is more easily readable, and improving the calls to action on the page.

 Your site should be designed so that users can find what they are looking for in as few clicks as possible.
 Offering a large search bar as well as a clear navigational structure can improve engagement, especially if your website offers a wide array of products or services.
 Navigation menus should have a clear hierarchical structure.

 Using a responsive website design can also contribute to reducing bounce rate.
-With the increased percentage of visits from mobile devices, this is more important now than ever.
-Your webpage could display perfectly on a 1024x768 desktop, but still look terrible on an iPhone 6S.
+With the increased percentage of visits from mobile devices, this is now more important than ever.
+Your webpage could display perfectly on a 1024x768 desktop, but look terrible on an iPhone 6S.
 Menus and images need to be formatted to respond to device and screen size.
 You should modify your pages to use templates that are responsive, robust and adaptive.

 One important usability fix that can help reduce your bounce rate is page load time.
-Studies show that users are more likely to navigate away from a page if it takes more than a few seconds to load.
+Studies show that users are more likely to navigate away from a page if it takesmore than a few seconds to load.
 There are a variety of testing tools that can diagnose page load time and help you troubleshoot this issue.